The best free PDF editors, to make it simple and easy to edit PDF files, without having to pay for an expensive subscription service.

 Sejda also offers a desktop version with the biggest difference being that all of the processing is handled locally as opposed to in the cloud.
 Regardless of which free version you choose, Sejda limits you to working on a maximum of three tasks per day, one file at a time and files can’t be larger than 50MB or 200 pages.

 In addition to being able to edit the text in a PDF, you can add new text as well as images including shapes and drawings.
 Sejda also lets you add annotations, create forms, whiteout sections of a document and more.
 For those that do decide to upgrade, Sejda is available as a weekly, monthly or annual subscription though there are discounts for larger teams with multiple users.

 Which type of free PDF editor is best for you?

-When deciding which of the free PDF editors below to download and use, first consider which bits of your PDF file you need to change.
-If you’re just trying to add your information to a form digitally, you’ll just need a basic editor that supports text insertion.
+When deciding which of the best free PDF editors to download and use, first consider which bits of your PDF file you need to change.
+If you’re just trying to add information to a form digitally, you’ll just need a basic editor that supports text insertion.